PACDAC (Public Advisory Committee on Disarmament and Arms Control)

 - make recommendations for granting money to projects that promote the public understanding of disarmament and arms control.

-Grants - PACDAC is responsible for making recommendations on the allocation of grants from the Peace and Disarmament Education Trust (PADET) and the Disarmament Education United Nations Implementation Fund (DEUNIF).
+PACDAC is responsible for making recommendations on the allocation of grants from the Government’s Peace and Disarmament Education Trust (PADET) and the Disarmament Education United Nations Implementation Fund (DEUNIF).
 These funds are administered by the Department of Internal Affairs.

 Set up in 1988, the objective of PADET is to promote international peace, arms control and disarmament through education.
 The trust makes one-off grants for projects, and provides scholarships for postgraduate research.

-DEUNIF was set up in 2004 by our Government to provide funds to non-government organisations to implement disarmament education programmes.
+DEUNIF was set up in 2004 by the Government to provide funds to non-government organisations to implement disarmament education programmes.